Tom Jordan (rugby union): Amateur career

-Jordan played for Hamilton Old Boys in New Zealand.
+Jordan represented Orewa College and played for Hamilton Old Boys in New Zealand.

 Professional career

 Jordan was signed by the Ayrshire Bulls to play in the Super 6 league in 2019.
 He was player of the match in the 2021 Super 6 final contributing 16 points to Ayrshire Bulls title victory over the Southern Knights.

 Having impressed in the Super 6, he was signed by Glasgow Warriors in November 2021.
 He played in the pre-season friendly against his old team, the Ayrshire Bulls, in Inverness on 2 September 2022, playing at Centre.

-He made his competitive debut in the United Rugby Championship playing against Benetton Rugby in Italy on 16 September 2022 at Fly-half.
+He made his competitive debut in the United Rugby Championship playing against Benetton Rugby in Italy on 16 September 2022 at fly-half.
 He has the Glasgow Warrior No. 343.

 He made his competitive home debut at Scotstoun Stadium in Glasgow's 52 - 24 win over Cardiff Rugby.

+Bristol Bears

+On 18 November 2024, Jordan would leave Glasgow as he agrees a deal to join English side Bristol Bears in the Premiership Rugby from the 2025–26 season.
+In September 2025, he made his Prem Rugby debut, starting at full back but playing most of the game at fly half after an injury to first choice AJ MacGinty, he kicked four conversions and three penalties in a 42–24 victory over Leicester Tigers.
+In October 2025, he received a 20 minute red card for a high tackle on Ross Vintcent in an 18–14 victory against Exeter Chiefs.

+International career

+Jordan was named in the Scotland squad for the 2024 Autumn Nations Series.
+He made his international debut on 2 November 2024 as a replacement against Fiji.